Mr-SuperInsane/BuyBot/README.md

 You must not modify "sleep()".
 If you change it, you may get your Amazon account deleted.

+You can use this program on japan.
+If you wanna use one on other country, you have to make vpn(Internet).

 ## How to use??

 First : You have to install "Heroku CLI" and "Git".